-We intend to use a substantial portion of the net proceeds from any subsequent proposed offering that we consummate to redeem the PIPE Shares, which may have an adverse effect on our business and stockholders.
+We intend to use a substantial portion of the net proceeds from this offering to redeem the PIPE Shares, which may have an adverse effect on our business and stockholders.

-We plan to use a substantial portion of the net proceeds from the consummation of any subsequent proposed offering to redeem the PIPE Shares, but we will not consummate such offering unless we sell enough securities to redeem all of the PIPE Shares.
-Pursuant to the Series A Certificate of Designation, we will redeem the PIPE Shares at 120% of the issue price.
-Therefore, if the net proceeds from the consummation of our contemplated offering are used to redeem the PIPE Shares at 120% of the issue price, it would result in a potential profit of 20% over the amount the holders paid for such PIPE Shares.
-Only the net proceeds (after expenses for such offering payable by us) received by us in such offering in excess of the amount required to redeem all of the PIPE Shares would be used for working capital and other general corporate purposes.
-Gross proceeds received by us from the sale of the PIPE Shares consummated on December 12, 2022 in connection with our Business Combination were approximately \$8.635 million and the redemption price we would pay investors to redeem such securities would be approximately \$10.4 million.
-Although we intend to use the remaining proceeds from such offering, if any, for working capital and other general corporate purposes, the redemption of the PIPE Shares will impact the cash we have available for other purposes and to execute on our business strategy.
-There can be no assurance that we will consummate any such offering or receive proceeds from such offering in an amount in excess of the amount required to redeem the PIPE Shares and, therefore, we may not receive any proceeds from such offering for general corporate purposes.
+A substantial portion of the net proceeds from this offering will be used to redeem the PIPE Shares.
+Although we intend to use the remaining proceeds, if any, for working capital and other general corporate purposes, the redemption of the PIPE Shares will impact the cash we have available for other purposes and to execute on our business strategy.
+There can be no assurance that we will receive proceeds from this offering in an amount in excess of the amount required to redeem the PIPE Shares and, therefore, we may not receive any proceeds from this offering for general corporate purposes.
 We expect to raise additional capital by issuing equity or equity-linked securities in subsequent offerings.
 If we are unable to raise additional capital by issuing equity or equity-linked securities on terms favorable to us, we may not have sufficient liquidity to execute on our business strategy, which could have an adverse effect on our business, the value of our Common Stock, and our stockholders.
-For additional information, see sections titled, "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Post-Business Combination Capital Needs," and other risk factors under "Risk Factors."
+For additional information, see sections titled, "Prospectus Summary - Purpose of the Offering," "Use of Proceeds," "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Post-Business Combination Capital Needs," and other risk factors under "Risk Factors."